Munksgaard/rodinia/README.md

 # Rodinia Benchmark Suite

-This is a fork of the Rodinia Benchmark Suite, startin from version 3.1.
+This is a fork of the Rodinia Benchmark Suite, starting from version 3.1.

 Since the repository contains large files not suited for GitHub, they have been stored in [ERDA](https://erda.dk) and you will need `git-annex` to access them.